-Throughout most of 2020 and the beginning of 2021, the Council has been working with its community partners in East Dunbartonshire's Economic Partnership (EDEP) to produce an Economic Recovery Plan.
+Since its update at the beginning of 2021, the Council has been working with its community partners in East Dunbartonshire's Economic Partnership (EDEP) to produce an Economic Recovery Plan.
 EDEP is a group of representatives from key agencies (including: Scottish Enterprise, Visit Scotland, the Federation of Small Businesses, East Dunbartonshire Chamber of Commerce, East Dunbartonshire Volunteer Association, Scottish Canals, Forestry and Land Scotland).